-Total Coliform: Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, bacteria
+Total Coliform: Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, bacteria may be present.

 Arsenic: YYour drinking water currently meets EPA's standard for arsenic.
-EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high
+EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high contamination.

-Our well has been rated by the Washington State Department of Health as moderate risk or susceptibility for contamination.
 More information regarding this rating can be obtained by contacting PUD No. 1.
+The State Dept. of Health has Source Water Assessment Program (SWAP)